Resources for Students

 TTY : (575) 646-7802

 NMSU-A strives to provide a safe campus for students.
-There are three security officers who alternate day, evening, and weekend shifts.
+Security officer(s) are normally present during daytime, evening, and weekend class periods.
 They maintain an office in the Physical Plant.
 Upon request, campus security officers will escort students, faculty, and/or staff to their automobiles during evening hours.

 Safety procedures, campus crime statistics, and drug and alcohol policies are routinely updated on the NMSU-A web page.